itsseraphii/GMTK2021/README.md

 All you have to do is run `main.py` using your Python interpreter.

 ## Contributions
- - Seraphii - Developper, Assets Artist
+ - Seraphii - Developer, Assets Artist
- - Hypstersaurus - Developper, Texture artist
+ - Hypstersaurus - Developer, Texture artist
- - Psycho - Developper, Software Architect
+ - Psycho - Developer, Software Architect
  - Parazyte - Composer, Level designer, Writer
  - Nemesis - Enemy design, Writer